Workshops & Reflections About September 11, 2001

 ###

 Eloquence Academy, Inc. is a 501(c)(3) nonprofit organization and 509(a)(2) public charity dedicated to increasing equitable academic debate opportunities for rural and historically underserved students.
-The Academy offers debate classes, summer camps, workshops, tournaments, in-school programs, and online resources for 2,400+ students across 35 states and 15 countries.
-Ultimately, EA aims to prepare youth for college readiness, career engagement, and community impact through the transferable skills gained from debate.
+The Academy offers debate classes, summer camps, workshops, tournaments, in-school programs, and online resources for 2,500+ students across 35 states and 17 countries.
+Ultimately, Eloquence Academy aims to prepare youth for college readiness, career engagement, and community impact through the transferable skills gained from debate.
+Follow Eloquence Academy on Instagram, LinkedIn, and YouTube.